dessertlab/PureEdgeSim/README.md

 <p align="center">Importing PureEdgeSim project (click to zoom)</p>

+### GENIO Project

+To simulate and evaluate the GENIO architecture, we extended PureEdgeSim with custom components, including different link types (optical fiber, MAN, and WAN) to model their different latency and bandwidth characteristics.
+Then, we compared GENIO with a traditional edge computing architecture, to highlight its performance again.

+To make the comparison, you can choose the architecture type in the `simulation_parameters.xml` file, with the *Architecture* option.
+You can choose beetween GENIO and BASELINE (a traditional edge computing architecture).
+Depending on the option you choose, a different 'edge_datacenters.xml' file will be configured.

+Additionally, you can find the different scenario configuration files in the "Scenarios" folder.
+For our simulation, we choosed only one scenario.

 ### Adding PureEdgeSim as a Dependency

 It is possible to use PureEdgeSim as a dependency in a Maven project, by inserting the dependency  below into the pom.xml file: